Chosen-plaintext attack: In practice

-In World War II US Navy cryptanalysts discovered that Japan was planning to attack a location referred to as "AF".
-They believed that "AF" might be Midway Island, because other locations in the Hawaiian Islands had codewords that began with "A".
-To prove their hypothesis that "AF" corresponded to "Midway Island" they asked the US forces at Midway to send a plaintext message about low supplies.
-The Japanese intercepted the message and immediately reported to their superiors that "AF" was low on water, confirming the Navy's hypothesis and allowing them to position their force to win the battle.
+During World War II, US Navy cryptanalysts discovered that Japan was planning to attack a location referred to as "AF".
+They believed that "AF" might be Midway Island because other locations in the Hawaiian Islands had codewords that began with "A".
+To prove their hypothesis that "AF" corresponded to "Midway Island," they asked the US forces at Midway to send a plaintext message about low supplies.
+The Japanese intercepted the message and immediately reported to their superiors that "AF" was low on water.
+That confirmed the Navy's hypothesis and allowed it to position its force to win the Battle of Midway.

-Also during World War II, Allied codebreakers at Bletchley Park would sometimes ask the Royal Air Force to lay mines at a position that didn't have any abbreviations or alternatives in the German naval system's grid reference.
-The hope was that the Germans, seeing the mines, would use an Enigma machine to encrypt a warning message about the mines and an "all clear" message after they were removed, giving the allies enough information about the message to break the German naval Enigma.
-This process of planting a known-plaintext was called gardening.
-Allied codebreakers also helped craft messages sent by double agent Juan Pujol García, whose encrypted radio reports were received in Madrid, manually decrypted, and then re-encrypted with an Enigma machine for transmission to Berlin.
-This helped the codebreakers decrypt the code used on the second leg, having supplied the original text.
+Also during World War II, Allied codebreakers at Bletchley Park would sometimes ask the Royal Air Force to lay mines at a position that had no abbreviations or alternatives in the German naval system's grid reference.
+The hope was that the Germans, seeing the mines, would use an Enigma machine to encrypt a warning message about the mines and an "all clear" message after they were removed, which would give the Allies enough information about the message to break Germany's naval Enigma.
+The process of planting a known-plaintext was called gardening.
+Allied codebreakers also helped craft messages sent by the double agent Juan Pujol García, whose encrypted radio reports were received in Madrid, manually decrypted, and re-encrypted with an Enigma machine for transmission to Berlin.
+That helped the codebreakers decrypt the code used on the second leg since they had supplied the original original text.

-In modern day, chosen-plaintext attacks (CPAs) are often used to break symmetric ciphers.
+Today, chosen-plaintext attacks (CPAs) are often used to break symmetric ciphers.
 To be considered CPA-secure, the symmetric cipher must not be vulnerable to chosen-plaintext attacks.
 Thus, it is important for symmetric cipher implementors to understand how an attacker would attempt to break their cipher and make relevant improvements.

 For some chosen-plaintext attacks, only a small part of the plaintext may need to be chosen by the attacker; such attacks are known as plaintext injection attacks.

 Relation to other attacks

-A chosen-plaintext attack is more powerful than known-plaintext attack, because the attacker can directly target specific terms or patterns without having to wait for these to appear naturally, allowing faster gathering of data relevant to cryptanalysis.
+A chosen-plaintext attack is more powerful than known-plaintext attack because the attacker can directly target specific terms or patterns without having to wait for these to appear naturally.
+That allows faster gathering of data relevant to cryptanalysis.
 Therefore, any cipher that prevents chosen-plaintext attacks is also secure against known-plaintext and ciphertext-only attacks.

-However, a chosen-plaintext attack is less powerful than a chosen-ciphertext attack, where the attacker can obtain the plaintexts of arbitrary ciphertexts.
+However, a chosen-plaintext attack is less powerful than a chosen-ciphertext attack in which the attacker can obtain the plaintexts of arbitrary ciphertexts.
 A CCA-attacker can sometimes break a CPA-secure system.
 For example, the El Gamal cipher is secure against chosen plaintext attacks, but vulnerable to chosen ciphertext attacks because it is unconditionally malleable.

+The IND-CPA property is easier to prove than the IND-CCA and so few schemes were suggested to convert public key encryption algorithms possessing IND-CPA into IND-CCA ones, with the most important one being the Fujisaki-Ocamoto transformation (1999).